Raku/ake/README.md

 ## sake

-`sake` is a make-a-like implemented in Perl 6.
+`sake` is a make-alike implemented in Perl 6.
 It was inspired by [rake](https://github.com/ruby/rake).